Xeronaus/Xeronaus/README.md

 ## Hello There 👋
-I'm Xeronaus Finezero, and that's not my real name though 👀
+I'm Xeronaus Finezero, and that's not my real name 👀

 ## About Me 🧻
 I'm a guy from Indonesia 🇮🇩 and I have few 'real' friends 😐